Danil1994/SpyCatAgency/README.md

 [Load Postman Collection for SpyCatAgency](https://drive.google.com/file/d/1Ted1asIQleSXcvmYxK0PG5rF-Kln87SP/view?usp=drive_link)

 With this collection, you can easily test all API endpoints.
+Import this file in your Postman and test it.